It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 - Make clear if you need to that being a solopreneur is not a hobby.
 It’s a business.
 It’s a happy place, yes.
 And it’s a happy place with earning potential.
 It can’t be trifled with.

-And finally — most importantly — watch out for eyes glazing over at your parties this season.
-Don’t turn what could be a perfectly nice social event into a yawning bore-fest.
+And finally — most importantly — watch out for eyes glazing over this holiday season.
+Don’t turn what could be a perfectly nice, albeit socially distanced, event into a yawning bore-fest.